-Red Pine Lake Trail is a 6.9 mile lightly trafficked out and back trail located near Sandy, UT that features a lake and is rated as difficult.
+Red Pine Lake Trail is a 6.9 mile lightly trafficked out and back trail located near Sandy, Utah that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until November.

 The White Pine trailhead is on the south side of the road, 5.5 miles up Little Cottonwood Canyon and 0.7 miles below Snowbird.
 The turnoff for the parking area is just after a turn and is easy to miss.
 Start slowing down just after the "White Pine Slide Area" sign.
 An asphalt path leads from the parking area to a footbridge across the stream.